-Florida Tech currently offers three study abroad opportunities.
+Florida Tech currently offers four study abroad opportunities.
 The Oxford Summer Study Abroad program is a five-week program hosted at Jesus College in Oxford, England.
 Numerous core curriculum courses are offered and participation is open to students of all majors and at all levels.
 The Nathan M. Bisk College of Business offers a short-term study abroad experience in Madrid, Spain, embedded in a special topics course, International Trade & Marketing.
 The course is designed for upper level undergraduates and MBA students.
 The China Study Abroad Program is a 4 week program focusing on language and culture in contemporary China.
 Lastly, the School of Arts and Communication offers another short-term study abroad experience in Eindhoven, The Netherlands, as part of a special topics course, International Marketing Communication.
-Each summer, between 25-45 undergraduate and graduate students participate in these programs.
+Each summer, between 80-100 undergraduate and graduate students participate in these programs.

 |Current International Exchange Agreements:|

 |Ecole National d'Aviation Civile (ENAC)||France|

 |ESIC School of Business and Marketing||Spain|